 Twin Lakes

 The Imlay Foundation was extremely pleased to fund construction of Camp Twin Lakes’ state-of-the-art swimming pool at CTL-Rutledge in 2011.
-At that time, it was the single largest gift in the Foundation’s history.
-The Imlay pool is among CTL campers’ favorite places!
+The Imlay pool continues to be among CTL campers’ favorite places, welcoming partner campers who attend each year though Camp Kudzu, Camp Oasis, Camp Siblings Forever and Camp Sunshine, all Imlay grantees.

 The Imlay